krateoplatformops/krateo-docs/design/one-pager-definition-krateo-module-template-deployment.md

 ### Krateo Deployment

-A higher level *Composite Resource* that represents a group of *Managed Resources*.
+A higher level *Composite Resource* that represents an instance of a group of *Managed Resources*.

 Managed resources are granular, high fidelity Kubernetes representations of a resource in an external system.